Kumesofttech/alx-pre_course/0x01-git/README.md

-UPDATED This is under 0x01 directory
+UPDATED README file This is under 0x01 directory
 This is fixing info to my README file thanks to ALX for this opportunity